-People who eat less protein have been found to have weaker immune systems.
-Try to include foods that are rich in protein during every meal so you don’t fall susceptible to that cold that seems to be plaguing everyone else in the office.
+People who eat less protein may have weaker immune systems, according to a study in animals with protein malnutrition.
+Try to include foods that are rich in protein during every meal as it may help protect against that cold that seems to be plaguing everyone else in the office.
 Here are 10 common mistakes you probably make that actually make you sick.

 They keep their hands to themselves

 In public spaces, be mindful of what you’re touching and, whenever possible, keep your hands to yourself.
 Things like subway poles and stair banisters have been touched by hundreds of people before you and harbor countless harmful germs.
 Here’s how to know if your commute is making you sick and what to do about it.

 Strengthen your immune system by treating yourself to a massage every few weeks.
 Your circulation will improve and your cells will be nourished with additional oxygen and blood, both of which may boost your immune system.

 They watch their sugar intake